 - Why will my customers use the local currency rather than sterling?

 In developing this currency we have seen real enthusiasm for it.
 People want this positive, active way of showing their support for Brixton and its independent traders.
 It is a great way of being part of the community, and discovering Brixton.
 It offers a real alternative to sterling, enabling people to support the local economy and get closer to local businesses and suppliers, being much more than just a consumer.

 We actively promote all the business members of the Brixton Pound through online and print media.

 The printed Brixton Pounds have a strong marketing effect for the independent sector.
-The mobile phone system represents an exciting and fresh way to pay for goods and services, especially appealing to those who love something new.

 - Are there any charges for using the Brixton Pound?

 The only associated fee for using the Brixton Pound is a 1.5% transaction fee, paid by the recipient business.